South East Business Boost (SEBB)

 - up to 12 hours of free one to one or workshop business support.

 The scheme aimed to deliver investment to businesses across the South East Local Enterprise Partnership region:

 - East Sussex.

-You can apply for a SEBB Grant if you meet the following criteria:
+You could apply for a SEBB Grant if you meet the following criteria:

-- your business must be located in one of the following areas: Ashford, Canterbury, Dartford, Dover, Gravesham, Maidstone, Medway, Sevenoaks, Shepway, Swale, Thanet, Tonbridge and Malling, and Tunbridge Wells.
+- Within Kent your business must be located in one of the following areas: Ashford, Canterbury, Dartford, Dover, Folkestone and Hythe, Gravesham, Maidstone, Medway, Sevenoaks, Swale, Thanet, Tonbridge and Malling, and Tunbridge Wells.

 Types of costs

-- specialist software (software development /programming costs are not eligible)
+- specialist software (licenses, software development and programming costs are not eligible)

 Not have exceeded the de minimis state aid limit (€200,000 over three years) or be in a position where the de minimis state aid limit would be exceeded were the application to be approved.

 The SEBB programme is now permanently closed and no new applications are being taken for 30% Grants, NEG or business support programmes.